 Marriage for love to a U.S. Citizen can lead to obtaining a permanent residency (Marriage based Green Card).
-The rules surrounding marriage and marriage based green cards are detailed and complex, and largely depend upon the following factors:
+The rules surrounding marriage and conditional residency are detailed and complex, and largely depend upon the following factors:

 - location of where the marriage took place and

 Can you file a Marriage Green Card for Marriage outside the U.S?